-[Emilia Romagna Villages] Vigoleno: the fortified village
+[Emilia Romagna Villages] Vigoleno, village fortress

-Estimated reading time: 3 minutes
+Estimated reading time: 2 minutes

 Food and wine

 Piacenza salami is produced in this area.
 But for a local product with a really old tradition behind it, look no further than Vin Santo of Vigoleno.
 The grape variety and the warm sun, the particular soil and the long-cherished production method all combine to give it an unmistakable aroma and flavour.
 It is aged in barrels for at least 5 years, and the alcohol content varies with the vintage but cannot be less than 18 degrees.

 Pilgrim paths and walking trails

 The Via Francigena runs through the nearby Val Taro, in particular the stretch from Piacenza to Siena.